 Lifestyles and Visa Types +

 Dependent visas are meant for family members who want to visit the F-1 or J-1 visa holder in the United States for a significant period of time.
-If your family member will come for three months or less, we would advise you to apply for a B-2 (tourist visa) instead.
+If your family member intends to visit for a short period of time, we would advise you to apply for a B-2 (tourist visa) instead.
+Please review the instructions on inviting relatives other than visa dependents.

 Be sure to have open communication with your family and discuss visa regulations and difference in lifestyle/cultures.
 Also be sure to research schools/daycare if your children will be joining you.